-During PhD, I received training in cognitive psychology and neuroscience, with a primary emphasis on memory suppression and utilising brainwave (EEG/ERP) data to examine possession of criminal knowledge.
-Additionally, my research encompasses contemplative neuroscience, where I aim to explore neural correlates of contemplative practices.
+During my PhD, I received advanced training in cognitive psychology and neuroscience, with a particular focus on memory suppression and the use of event-related potentials (ERPs) to detect concealed knowledge—work that intersects with forensic neuroscience.
+My first postdoctoral fellowship expanded my expertise into contemplative neuroscience, where I investigated the neural correlates of meditative and religious practices.

 Fields of Research

-During PhD, I received training in cognitive psychology and neuroscience, with a primary emphasis on memory suppression and utilising brainwave (EEG/ERP) data to examine possession of criminal knowledge.
-Additionally, my research encompasses contemplative neuroscience, where I aim to explore neural correlates of contemplative practices.
+During my PhD, I received advanced training in cognitive psychology and neuroscience, with a particular focus on memory suppression and the use of event-related potentials (ERPs) to detect concealed knowledge—work that intersects with forensic neuroscience.
+My first postdoctoral fellowship expanded my expertise into contemplative neuroscience, where I investigated the neural correlates of meditative and religious practices.

 Fields of Research